aziulll/trakk/README.md

 # 📊 trakk – Event Tracking API with NestJS + MongoDB

-**EventPulse** is a lightweight and scalable API for collecting and storing custom events from web and mobile applications.
+**trakk** is a lightweight and scalable API for collecting and storing custom events from web and mobile applications.
 Built with **NestJS** and **MongoDB**, it allows seamless tracking of user actions such as page views, clicks, and interactions for future analytics and reporting.

 ## 🔧 Tech Stack